 Step 1: Bolster your team of translators

-Whether you have an in-house team or work through a third party vendor to source translators, use the following as benchmarks to ensure you’re setup for quality translations:
+Whether you have an in-house team or work through a third party vendor to source translators, use the following as benchmarks to ensure that you’re set up for quality translations:

 Look for specialists when needed